Tennis

 There is a lot of emphasis placed on being consistent in tennis.
 While it’s important to be able to hit a lot of balls into the court, competing better in matches often comes down to one key focus that has nothing to do with hitting the ball 10 times in a row over the net.
 The reality is that most players miss too early in the point and don’t even get the chance to make 10 balls in a rally.
 Keep it simple by focusing on avoiding making errors on the first two balls of every point.

 Yes, it's that simple.
 Most players double fault or miss their return of serve WAY too much.
-Even if the serve or return of serve are made, the first ball after the serve and return is missed too often as well.
+Even if the serve or return of serve is made, the first ball after the serve and return is missed too often as well.
 Making the first two shots on every point is essential to building a strong, consistent foundation, playing well point after point, and competing at a high level.
-Rather than focusing on hitting several balls in a row into the court, play points with a focus on making the serve, the return of serve AND the first ball after those two shots.
+Rather than focusing on hitting several balls in a row into the court, play points with a focus on making the serve, the return of the serve, AND the first ball after those two shots.
 When you improve the “make two shots” skill, watch your consistency and level of play soar to new heights.

 Mistake #5: Focusing On The Contact Point.

 Wait, what?
 Don’t focus on the contact point when you play.
 Believe it or not, yes.
 There’s a time and place to focus on the contact point (forehands and backhands) and to hit the ball more in front when playing points.
 The problem is that many players, especially those at the club level, stop their follow-throughs and finish their swings inefficiently.
-The racquet either stops just after contact or finishes across the body below the shoulder resulting in poor timing, no extension and decreased control and power.
+The racquet either stops just after contact or finishes across the body below the shoulder, resulting in poor timing, no extension and decreased control and power.

 When players get nervous and feel pressure, the poor follow-through rears its ugly head.
-Don't fall victim to this deadly mistake and focus on having a solid follow through with great balance at the end of every shot so that you can become a better competitor overnight.
+Don't fall victim to this deadly mistake, and focus on having a solid follow-through with great balance at the end of every shot so that you can become a better competitor overnight.

-If you can avoid making these 5 Deadly Mistakes, and focus on these tangible, real-life competitive solutions suggested in this article, you can have more fun on the courts, become a better competitor, and find that zone so that you can win more matches.
+If you can avoid making these 5 Deadly Mistakes and focus on these tangible, real-life competitive solutions suggested in this article, you can have more fun on the courts, become a better competitor, and find that zone so that you can win more matches.
 Here’s to you being the best version of yourself on the courts!